 Quarantine Burnout is a Real (Mental and Physical) Health Risk

 Pandemic fatigue has set in.
-After two seasons in isolation, mental health providers continue to see increased depression, anxiety, and exhaustion.
+After two seasons in isolation, mental health providers continue to see increased mood disorders and exhaustion.
 Restless, active ADHD brains may be even more prone to these feelings — and in even greater need of help.
 Here is how to get it.

 Life and liberty changed drastically in March 2020 – a month that will be forever etched in our national history and collective consciousness.
-So many daily freedoms — running an errand, meeting up with a friend for dinner, exercising at the gym, getting a haircut, hugging another person, going to a party — were erased totally and quickly.
+So many facets of daily life — running an errand, meeting up with a friend for dinner, exercising at the gym, getting a haircut, hugging another person, going to a party — were erased totally and quickly.

 I grumbled through the first few weeks of Zoom calls and remote learning and grocery delivery thinking it would come to an end in a month, at the very longest.
 I was wrong.
 Very wrong.

-Here we are, four months and two seasons later, we are still in quarantine as the COVID-19 virus continues to threaten our elders, ourselves, and our children.
+Here we are, four months and two seasons later, we are still in quarantine as the pandemic continues to threaten our elders, ourselves, and our children.
 Although aspects of quarantine living have started to feel “normal,” this is still really hard.

 If you agree with several of the below statements, you are likely burned out as well, and may need to seek support and respite: